-Alkaline soils are drier soil types, so it’s best to buy drought tolerant trees
+- Alkaline soils are drier soil types, so it’s best to buy drought tolerant trees

-Acidic soils hold moisture better – most evergreens like acidic soil.
+- Acidic soils hold moisture better – most evergreens like acidic soil.

 Some trees require minor pruning and annual fertilization.
-There are a few varieties that will drop needles and seeds at certain times of the year.
-Cypress and Spruce Trees are examples of evergreens that shed their foliage yearly.
-If a messy yard is a concern, you may want to avoid those varieties.
+There's a few varieties that will drop needles and seeds at certain times of the year.
+Cypress and Spruce Trees are examples of evergreens that shed their foliage yearly, so if a messy yard is a concern, you may want to avoid those varieties.

 Furthermore, you should consider how tall you want the trees to be in your yard.
 Make sure to anticipate the size of the trees once they mature.
 A tree’s growth rate will also have a bearing on your choices.
 Are you okay with a slow-growing tree, or do you need something that will establish height quickly?
 If shade or privacy screening is important, you may want to choose a fast-growing tree.
 Many evergreen trees can reach mature heights of 20 to 60 feet, whereas some dwarf varieties of evergreens only reach heights of 4 to 6 feet.

 In order to choose your evergreen trees wisely, keep in mind the actual size of your yard and the allotted space for these trees.
-It is important to fit trees to their surroundings.
+It's important to fit trees to their surroundings.
 Some evergreens will not look as attractive if they outgrow the area you’ve chosen for them.
 When a tree grows too large for its space, it may require regular pruning or removal.

-Popular Cypress Trees: Growing Zones Mature Height
+Popular Cypress Trees:

-Cercospora Needle Blight: A fungus caused by cercospora sequoia, most common on Leyland Cypresses.
+Cercospora Needle Blight: This is a fungus caused by cercospora sequoia, most common on Leyland Cypresses.
 However, it can affect other species of cypresses like Thujas, and Junipers.
 This causes browning of the needles on the lower part of the tree next to the stem.
 The infection eventually spreads upward and outward until only the needles on the tips of the branches are green.
 You can recognize this disease by the green pustules on the surface of the needles.
 This will spread mostly during the spring and summer by the wind.
 You can treat these trees by spraying them with a copper-based fungicide.
 Continue spraying the tree until new growth pushes out.

 Seiridium Canker: This canker is one of the most damaging diseases to Cypress Trees.
 The canker can form on the stem or the branches, causing them to die back.
 They appear as brown or purple patches on the bark with resin coming out of them.
 Eventually the twigs and branches will turn bright red and then brown before dying.
-There are no chemicals that can be used to treat this at the time.
+There's no chemicals that can be used to treat this at the time.
 You can avoid spreading the disease by keeping the tree from getting wounded and pruning off any infected branches or twigs.
 Also, sterilize your pruning tools in bleach prior to prevent rusting.

 Botryosphaeria Canker: Similar to the Seiridium Canker, this fungus can cause reddish brown twigs and branches.
 The cankers that develop on the tree from this disease don’t have resin coming out of them.
 These cankers will not harm the trunk but will kill off the branches.
 The Botryosphaeria will attack trees that are under a lot of stress.
-In order to prevent this disease from attacking your trees, it is best to maintain good health for your tree.
+In order to prevent this disease from attacking your trees, it's best to maintain good health for your tree.
 Mulching, and providing a good amount of water to your trees during extreme heat and drought will help.

-Spruces are pyramidal trees than can be known for their stylish cone-like form and whorled branches.
-The needles on these trees are attached to the branches in a spiral like formation.
-Spruce trees can range from 5 feet tall for dwarf trees, and to heights of 60+ feet for larger trees.
-These trees are usually grown as ‘Christmas Trees,’ especially the Blue and Norway varieties.
+Spruces are pyramidal trees than can be recognized by their stylish cone-like form and whorled branches.
+The needles on these trees are attached to the branches in a spiral-like formation.
+Spruce trees can range from 5 feet tall for dwarf trees to heights of 60 feet or taller for larger trees.
+These trees are usually grown as Christmas Trees, especially the Blue Spruce and Norway Spruce varieties.
 They require full to partial sun in order to thrive.